emlozin/roboy_mind/README.md

 # Roboy Mind

-The project implements memory concept for Roboy based on KnowRob package.
+The project implements memory concept for Roboy based on the [KnowRob package](http://wiki.ros.org/knowrob).

 ## Dependencies

-The package depends on KnowRob package so make sure to follow the steps from knowRob_installation.txt and source the workspace:
+The package depends on KnowRob package so make sure to follow the steps from [knowRob_installation.txt](https://github.com/Roboy/roboy_mind/blob/master/knowRob_installation.txt) and source the workspace:
 ```
 source knowrob_ws/devel/setup.bash
 ```